tokn-authenticator/tokn/README.md

 - **Move between phones without a server.** Encrypted device-to-device sync over QR codes, the local Wi-Fi network, or Wi-Fi Direct.
 The handshake is end-to-end encrypted and nothing leaves the local network.
-- **Bring it with you.** Encrypted backup and restore for migrating or just feeling safer.
+- **Bring it with you.** Encrypted backup and restore (also Argon2id based) for migrating or just feeling safer.
+Backups from older versions still restore.
 - **Organize the vault.** Group accounts (multiple groups per account if you like) and sort the list the way you want.
 - **Pleasant to look at.** Material 3, built with Jetpack Compose.